-- Sports photos – Yep we all feel obligated to buy the package with their single photo and group shot so keep them together, organized by year, grade or sport.
+- Sports photos – For a while we felt obligated to buy the package with their single photo and group shot so in this box they go!
+PS we no longer get them as we take plenty of our own pics during the seasons!

 - Awards – So far this includes certificates for graduating preschool and Safety Town but I’m sure it will be filled with more down the road!